 Any cooked green beans would need to be cooled down first before serving, ideally be at room temperature.

-Can African Pygmy Hedgehogs eat Butternut Squash?
-African Pygmy Hedgehogs can eat butternut squash in moderation safely, as long as the butternut squash is cooked without any oils, seasoning or any butter.
+Can hedgehogs eat Butternut Squash?
+Hedgehogs can eat butternut squash in moderation safely, as long as the butternut squash is cooked without any oils, seasoning or any butter.
 Steaming, boiling or roasting is recommended to make sure the butternut squash is softened to make it easier for hedgehogs to eat and digest.

 We haven’t given our pygmy hedgehog butternut squash but generally, it’s assumed this is a safe food in moderation.

-Can African Pygmy Hedgehogs eat Spinach?
-Spinach can be eaten by African Pygmy hedgehogs in moderation either without cooking or by cooking without any oils, seasoning or butter, making sure the spinach has cooled down before serving.
+Can hedgehogs eat Spinach?
+Spinach can be eaten by hedgehogs in moderation either without cooking or by cooking without any oils, seasoning or butter, making sure the spinach has cooled down before serving.
 Fresh and frozen spinach is preferred over tinned spinach as tinned spinach can have too much salt added.

 We only source fresh spinach leaves and avoid any of the tinned or frozen spinach.